GabeScott/standard-works-vault/General Conference/2002 April - Some Basic Teachings from the History of Joseph Smith.md

 When someone has learned these basic principles and ceases to practice them, he loses the light and guide which helps him to understand God and His prophets.
 The outward sign we see is that they separate themselves, become less active, or even contend against the Church.
 The inward sign is that they have ceased to practice one or more of these five things:

-They no longer have a sincere desire to know all the truth.
+1. They no longer have a sincere desire to know all the truth.

-They no longer read the scriptures.
+2. They no longer read the scriptures.

-They no longer pray.
+3. They no longer pray.

-They no longer meditate about eternal truths.
+4. They no longer meditate about eternal truths.

-They no longer go to church.
+5. They no longer go to church.

 It is wonderful that in a time of great religious confusion, while not yet 15 years old, in the midst of opposition and even persecution, Joseph Smith patiently and diligently demonstrated obedience and showed us the simple but effective way to draw closer to God.

-This process requires that we learn, precept upon precept, a little here and a little there, until we develop faith and clear understanding of our divine potential (see 2 Ne.
-28:30).
+This process requires that we learn, precept upon precept, a little here and a little there, until we develop faith and clear understanding of our divine potential (see [[2 Nephi 28.30|2 Ne.
+28:30]]).

 It is our responsibility to strengthen, day by day, the impressions that we feel through the Spirit, by applying these five principles.

 It is my prayer that we may do this, constantly, in the name of Jesus Christ, amen.